for those affected by the crisis in Syria

 ِوأشجارِ نارنجٍ كأن ثمارَها ... حِقاقُ عقيقٍ قد مُلِئنَ من الدُر ِمطالعُها بين الغصونِ كأنها ... خدودُ العذارى في ملاحفِها الخُضر أَتَتْ كلَّ مشتاقٍ بِرَيّا حبيبِهِ ... فهاجَت له الأحزانَ من حيثُ لاَ يَدري

-The needs of people affected by the crisis in Syria are greater than ever.
-For us, it is important to try and answer these demands as they arise but equally to offer consistent and sustainable funding to those who can work, support families and provide vital medical, health and education services to their communities, often in areas where the health and education systems have almost completely deteriorated.
+The needs of people affected by the crisis in Syria are vast.
+For Hands Up, it is important to try and answer the demands as they arise but equally to offer consistent and sustainable funding to those who can work, support families and provide vital medical, health and education services to their communities, often in areas where the health and education systems have almost completely deteriorated.

-This year, amongst other projects, we are supporting three that we are very proud of.
+This year, amongst others, we are supporting three projects that we are very proud of.

-The need for medical aid in Syria is vast, especially for the 15 million civilians still in the country.
+The need for medical aid in Syria is huge, especially for the 15 million civilians still in the country.
 Hands Up, in partnership with SAMS (Syrian American Medical Society), supports a primary health clinic serving the district of southern Aleppo.
-For an initial 6 months we are funding the salaries of 21 staff: a GP, a pediatrician, a midwife, nurses and guards.
-In addition to that we will cover the costs that make these jobs possible: fuel, stationary, a vehicle and medical consumables.
+Over the course of a year we are funding the salaries of 21 staff, including a GP, a paediatrician, a midwife, nurses and guards.
+In addition, we will cover the costs that make these jobs possible: fuel, stationary, vehicles and medical consumables.

-The budget for this is £65,000 and Hands Up receives monthly timesheets and payslips from the staff to ensure the funding is delivered appropriately.
+Hands Up receives monthly timesheets and pay-slips from the staff to ensure the funding is delivered appropriately.

 We continue to support the work of Syria Relief, one of our long-standing partners.
 We will be working with them to take on further projects over 2017.